ibogley/microcurves/README.md

 # microcurves
-A custom package meant for analyzing various profit, cost, and utility curves in a microeconomic context
+A small package I designed to help make my microeconomics homework go a bit quicker.

+This package includes a few small functions meant to make plotting cost curves a bit easier.